Xavionic/Kampus-Indonesia/README.md

 ## About Project

-This project is assignment for internship for Kampus Indonesia, created by Muhammad Furqony Sabililhaq with Laravel, Bootstrap, Tailwind CSS.
+This project is assignment for internship for Kampus Indonesia, created by Muhammad Furqony Sabililhaq with Laravel Framework, Bootstrap, and Tailwind CSS.

-## How to Use
+## Recommmendation

+Use the Database seeder for creating initial data without input with command : "php artisan migrate:fresh --seed"